Mintbase/Grants-Program/applications/Gluon_decentralized_hardware_crypto_wallet_services.md

 #### Hardware Secure Module

 TEA nodes are HSM (Hardware Secure Module).
 One can consider commonly used hardware wallets as special-purpose HSM, but TEA nodes are a general-purpose HSM that can do much more.
 The secret will never be exposed outside of hardware-protected TEA node's RAM nor saved to any storage media persistently.
 When transferring secrets between TEA nodes (for example, distributing replica), every TEA nodes will run Remote Attestation before an end to end encryption and send.
 When using P2 co-signing a transaction, the TEA Node will query the layer1 blockchain to verify the signing conditions first and then sign the transaction inside HSM.
 No secret leaves the HSM except the digital signature.
 Each co-signer sign using its holding key-piece to a signature-piece.
 These signature-pieces get aggregated in layer-1 blockchain to become a single signature.
-As long as the number of co-signers reaches the threshold, this signature can pass verification by Polkadot.
+As long as the number of co-signers reaches the threshold, this signature can pass verification by Mintbase.

 #### Access control logic

-Polkadot allows unlocking User's DOT based on 2 of 3 mutisig from P1 P2 and P3.
+Mintbase allows unlocking User's DOT based on 2 of 3 mutisig from P1 P2 and P3.
 Gluon has no control over P1 (owned by the User) and P3 (owned by the User's friend - guardians).
 If a user no longer trusts Gluon, it can ask its guardians to sign P3 along with its P1, and the User still has full control over its assets.
 If a user lost its P1, it could create a new P1 then recover its assets by running the social recovery process by P2 and P3.
 If a user wants to update its guardians' list, it can create a new P3 since P1 and P2 are available.

 P1 is stored in users' mobile apps.
 Gluon mobile app uses general mobile security protections to protect P1.
 Such as Biometric ID, Symmetric encryption (6 digits user input passcode), Hardware security chip for some particular model when available.
 P1 along won't be more secure than other modern crypto wallet mobile apps.
 That's why we have additional P2 and P3 to protect the User's crypto assets.

 P2 is the only key owned by Gluon.
 When a user requests to sign a transaction, each TEA node that holds a key-piece will run authentication logic separately.
 The authentication logic includes

 - Verifying web and mobile 2FA.
-The User has to submit a signing request using both the Polkadot browser extension and Gluon mobile app.
+The User has to submit a signing request using both the Mintbase browser extension and Gluon mobile app.
 - For spending transactions, verify the daily limit or other constraints set by the User in layer1.
 For example, when the User claims loss of P1 and sets its assets in the Social Recovery frozen period, Gluon will suspend the request.
 - For social recovery transactions, verify the guardians' signature follow the predefined logic.
 For example, suppose a user lost both their computer and mobile phone (all 2FA).
 In that case, additional requirements apply to social recovery processes such as time window, sequence, or geolocation to mitigate phishing attacks.